-dryRun: [true false] Display information about what would be dumped with the specified set of options, and about the results of HeatWave Service compatibility checks (if the ocimds option is specified), but do not proceed with the dump.
+dryRun: [true | false] Display information about what would be dumped with the specified set of options, and about the results of HeatWave Service compatibility checks (if the ocimds option is specified), but do not proceed with the dump.
 Setting this option enables you to list out all of the compatibility issues before starting the dump.
-The default is false. showProgress: [true false] Display (true) or hide (false) progress information for the dump.
-The default is true if stdout is a terminal (tty), such as when MySQL Shell is in interactive mode, and false otherwise.
-The progress information includes the estimated total number of rows to be dumped, the number of rows dumped so far, the percentage complete, and the throughput in rows and bytes per second. threads: int The number of parallel threads to use to dump chunks of data from the MySQL instance.
+The default is false.

+Display (true) or hide (false) progress information for the dump. showProgress: [true | The default is true if stdout is a terminal (tty), such as when MySQL Shell is in interactive mode, and false otherwise.
+The progress information includes the estimated total number of rows to be dumped, the number of rows dumped so far, the percentage complete, and the throughput in rows and bytes per second.

+The number of parallel threads to use to dump chunks of data from the MySQL instance.
 Each thread has its own connection to the MySQL instance.
-The default is 4. maxRate: " string " The maximum number of bytes per second per thread for data read throughput during the dump.
+The default is 4.

+The maximum number of bytes per second per thread for data read throughput during the dump.
 The unit suffixes k for kilobytes, M for megabytes, and G for gigabytes can be used (for example, setting 100M limits throughput to 100 megabytes per second per thread).
-Setting 0

-(which is the default value), or setting the option to an empty string, means no limit is set.
+Setting 0 (which is the default value), or setting the option to an empty string, means no limit is set.

-- defaultCharacterSet: The character set to be used during the session connections that are opened by MySQL Shell to the server for the dump.
+The character set to be used during the session connections that are opened by MySQL Shell to the server for the dump.
 The default is utf8mb4.
-The session value of the system variables character_set_client, character_set_connection, and character_set_results are set to this value for each connection.
-The character set must be permitted by the character_set_client system variable and supported by the MySQL instance. - consistent:[true |Enable (true) or disable (false) consistent data dumps by locking thefalse]instance for backup during the dump.
+The session value of the system variables character_set_client, character_set_connection, and character set results are set to this value for each connection.
+The character set must be permitted by the character_set_client system variable and supported by the MySQL instance.

+Enable (true) or disable (false) consistent data dumps by locking the instance for backup during the dump.
 The default is true.

 When true is set, the utility sets a global read lock using the FLUSH TABLES WITH READ LOCK statement (if the user ID used to run the utility has the RELOAD privilege), or a series of table locks using LOCK TABLES statements (if the user ID does not have the RELOAD privilege but does have LOCK TABLES).
 The transaction for each thread is started using the statements SET SESSION TRANSACTION ISOLATION LEVEL REPEATABLE READ and START TRANSACTION WITH CONSISTENT SNAPSHOT.
-When all threads have started their transactions, the instance is locked for backup (as described in LOCK INSTANCE FOR BACKUP and UNLOCK INSTANCE Statements) and the global read lock is released.
+When all threads have started their transactions, the instance is locked false]